Alabama’s Tagovailoa improves in football, if not Fortnite

 Last season’s Heisman Trophy runner-up, Tagovailoa has thrown five touchdown passes in each of the last two games against South Carolina and Southern Miss.
 He matched the school record set by Gary Hollingsworth in 1989 against Ole Miss and then did it again a week later.

-He threw for three touchdowns in the first 20 minutes against New Mexico State and ran for a 25-yard score before halftime as well.
+He threw for three touchdown passes in the first 20 minutes against New Mexico State and ran for a 25-yard score before halftime as well.
 Against South Carolina , he passed for a career-high 444 yards and five TDs.

 It’s hard to imagine that he needed to become “a lot more confident” after a season in which he shattered Alabama passing marks and finished behind only Oklahoma’s Kyler Murray in the Heisman race.
 It did end on a sour note when Tagovailoa was outplayed by Clemson freshman Trevor Lawrence in the national championship game .
 But he’s picked back up where he started off, not how he finished.